Hit enter after type your search item

 Organizing this for some real layout

-On the basis of above knowledge of using rows and columns of grid classes now let us move ahead for creating some real layout with different Bootstrap 4 components like buttons, links, Jumbotron, cards etc.
+On the basis of the above knowledge of using rows and columns of grid classes now let us move ahead to create some real layout with different Bootstrap 4 components like buttons, links, Jumbotron, cards etc.

 I will go row by row for adding different components and you can see the live demo for various components added.